 Other considerations – Ultimately, siting high tunnels is a very farm-specific decision that involves calculating the tradeoffs of the above factors.
 In addition, they need to make sense considering existing:

-Some farmers like to locate tunnels in very visible areas to avoid 'out-of-site, out-of-mind' troubles.
+Some farmers like to locate tunnels in very visible areas to avoid 'out-of-sight, out-of-mind' troubles.

 Structure sources - Where to find high tunnels and equipment.